-In 1985 the governments of France, Germany, Belgium, Luxemburg and The Netherlands created a borderless territory, called the Schengen Area, referring to the name of the city in Luxemburg where this agreement was first signed.
+In 1985 France, Germany, Belgium, Luxembourg and the Netherlands established among themselves a territory without borders, called the Schengen Area, after the name of the town in Luxembourg where the first agreements were signed.

-This intergovernmental cooperation later extended to thirteen countries, with the signing of the Treaty of Amsterdam in 1997.
+This intergovernmental cooperation was then extended to thirteen countries, with the signing of the Treaty of Amsterdam in 1997.

-Austria, Belgium, Denmark, Estonia, Finland, France, Germany, Greece, Italy, Iceland, Lavia, Lithuania, Luxemburg, Malta, Norway, The Netherlands, Poland, Portugal, the Czech Republic, Slovakia, Slovenia, Spain, Sweden, Switzerland and Hungary.
+Austria, Belgium, Denmark, Estonia, Finland, France, Germany, Greece, Italy, Iceland, Latvia, Lithuania, Luxembourg, Malta, Norway, the Netherlands, Poland, Portugal, the Czech Republic, Slovakia, Slovenia, Spain, Sweden, Switzerland and Hungary.

 Foreigners: the citizens of all other countries.
 For entrance to a stay in or transit across the entire Schengen area, foreigners must be in possession of a passport or another travel document recognized as valid to cross the borders of all Schengen countries.